 Camera objects cannot be adjusted using general controls described above.
 The only way to change their positions and spatial orientation is by applying manipulators.

 To see the scene through an additional camera, press the Align to Camera button in the Toolbar.

 This type of objects is used for improving animation, creatig physically accurate motions and such.

 Cascadeur installation package includes several example files that you can use as templates or as means to learn about software's features.
 These examples are located in the .../cascadeur/scenes folder.
 Character models in these files are fully rigged and ready for animation.

 - backflip_animation.casc - a complex animation of a character (same model as in the standard_model files) performing a backflip.
 Makes use of Cascadeur's physical tools such as Ballistic Trajectory

 - cube.casc - a simple scene including one cube

 - Sabertooth.casc - a model of a sabertooth cat

 - simple_model - a scene containing one simple character model

-- standard_model - a scene with a more complex character model
+- standard_model_male - a scene with the standard Cascadeur character model

 - standard_model+box.casc - a scene with a standard character model and a box